frozeman/meteor-template-var/README.md

     // to get it from another template TemplateVar.getFrom('div.elementInTheOtherTemplate', 'myProperty');

+You can also pass an element directly:

+    'click input.special-input-component': function(e) {
+        TemplateVar.getFrom(e.currentTarget, 'specialValue');
+    }

 ### From inside a template

 To get reactive template var values use: